-So if you have a valid military dependent ID, you are already a trusted traveler!
-Think about it.
-The United States government already knows about you.
-The DoD gave you that number to connect you to your sponsor.
+So if you have a valid military dependent ID, the United States government already knows about you.
+You’re not quite a “trusted traveler” by their definition because you don’t (typically) have any security clearances, but the DoD gave you that number to connect you to your sponsor.
 Using it to fly with a Priority boarding pass is not abusing privileges, it’s just using what they gave you.

 - Whether you’re booking online, or if you are using an agent or service -let them know that you have a KTN- and give them your 10 digit DoD ID.